United States v. Guzmán: Verdict and sentencing

 The jury reached a verdict on February 12, 2019, after six days of deliberation.
 Guzmán was found guilty on all 10 counts submitted to the jury.
-Scheduling was originally scheduled for June 25, 2019.
+Sentencing was originally scheduled for June 25, 2019.
 When the verdict was read, Guzmán appeared to be stunned.
 After the session concluded, Guzmán smiled and waved at his wife Emma Coronel Aispuro with a thumbs-up; she said that she was fine when asked how she was doing, and then left the courtroom.

 Cogan thanked the jury for their meticulous work throughout the trial.
 Guzmán's defense said that they were disappointed with the verdict but respected the jury's decision.
 They said that they faced unprecedented obstacles in defending Guzmán.
 Defense attorney Jeffrey Lichtman told reporters, "This was a case that was literally an avalanche, avalanche of evidence.
 Of course we're going to appeal."
 U.S. Attorney Richard Donoghue spoke to the press and said that this conviction was a success for the U.S. and Mexico, including the families affected by drug violence and substance use disorder.

 The first count on which Guzmán was convicted—operating a continuing criminal enterprise—included 27 separate violations and was the most significant charge in the indictment, as it carries a mandatory sentence of life imprisonment.
 The jury found Guzmán guilty of 25 of the 27 listed predicate offenses that formed the basis of the continuing criminal enterprise charge.

 On July 17, 2019, Judge Cogan sentenced Guzmán to a term of life plus thirty years and ordered that Guzmán forfeit property worth more than $12.6 billion.
 Guzmán arrived at ADX Florence, a supermax prison in Colorado, via helicopter on July 19, 2019; it is expected he will complete his sentence there.